-- 8.01 (e) (v) Notwithstanding 8.01(e)(ii) and (iii) above, where employees are engaged in work during their normal working day and overtime is required to complete the job, the employees that were performing the work shall be the employees that will be given the first option to perform that overtime work.
+8.01 (e) (v) Notwithstanding 8.01(e)(ii) and (iii) above, where employees are engaged in work during their normal working day and overtime is required to complete the job, the employees that were performing the work shall be the employees that will be given the first option to perform that overtime work.
 Should an employee decline the end of shift overtime, overtime will then be offered to those employees that have signed the overtime list in the work location.
-If there are not sufficient numbers of employees who accept the - ployees that have signed the overtime list in the work location.

 If there are not sufficient numbers of employees who accept the overtime, the overtime will be offered to those employees who have signed the sectional District overtime list and are at work on that day.
 If there are still not sufficient numbers of employees who accept the overtime, the City will assign the overtime in reverse order of seniority to those employees who normally perform the work and have signed the overtime list in the work location.
 If there are still insufficient numbers of employees to work the overtime, the City will assign the overtime to those employees who normally perform the work within the work location.
-In the event the overtime is a legitimate and bona fide emergency, the employer may require the crew to stay on site until replacement employees are made available. - 8.01 (e) (vi) The necessary overtime records shall be made available for inspection by the Union upon request. - 8.01 (e) (vii) The parties will meet periodically to review the distribution of overtime hours and to discuss any concerns relative to the administration of this process, which may include overtime in emergency situations.
+In the event the overtime is a legitimate and bona fide emergency, the employer may require the crew to stay on site until replacement employees are made available.

+- 8.01 (e) (vi) The necessary overtime records shall be made available for inspection by the Union upon request. - 8.01 (e) (vii) The parties will meet periodically to review the distribution of overtime hours and to discuss any concerns relative to the administration of this process, which may include overtime in emergency situations.